 Recommendation: Take a walk through Amsterdam with a professional guide who will tell you about the city during WWII, through the eyes of Anne Frank, and share with you the complete story of those dark days.
 You can book this Anne Frank walking tour here.

 From the Anne Frank House, you can hop across the canal and find yourself in the trendy neighborhood of Jordaan.
-This suburb has gone through gentrification in recent years and is now quite upscale and inviting.
-After a bit of a wander through its streets, you can settle in at one of the many cafes or bars for a bit before continuing on to any one of the equally diverse selection of restaurants.
-Really a great place to finish your day no matter what you’re in the mood for.
+This suburb has undergone some changes in recent years and is now quite upscale and inviting.
+After wandering its streets, you can grab a drink at one of the many cafes or bars, then find a dinner spot among the equally diverse restaurants.
+Whatever you’re in the mood for, Jordaan is a great place to finish your day.

-Today, briefly return to the Old Centre of Amsterdam, before heading south to the neighborhoods of Grachtengordel-Zuid, De Pijp, and the Museumkwartier.
+Today, briefly return to the Old Center of Amsterdam before heading south to the neighborhoods of Grachtengordel-Zuid, De Pijp, and the Museum Quarter.

 Heading south, your next stop is the delightful Bloemenmarkt.
 Holland is known for its flowers and canals, and this floating flower market combines the two.
-The market is found down on the Singel canal where florists have traded on barges since 1862.
-Although the barges are now permanent, seeing the vibrant displays of flowers within their mini greenhouses is still quite a vivid sight.
+The market is found down on the Singel, the canal where florists have traded on barges since 1862.
+The barges are now permanent fixtures, with vibrant displays of flowers in their mini greenhouses.

-As a major European capital, you’d rightly expect Amsterdam to have its fair share of museums.
-One of the city’s most distinguished institutions is the Rijksmuseum, a national museum focused on arts and history.
-Housed inside a grand building from the 19th century, the Rijksmuseum boasts 80 galleries full of art and artifacts that tell the history of the Netherlands.
+As a major European capital, Amsterdam has its fair share of museums.
+One of the city’s most distinguished institutions is the Rijksmuseum, a national museum of arts and history.
+Housed inside a grand building from the 19th century, the Rijksmuseum boasts 80 galleries of art and artifacts that tell the history of the Netherlands.

-Often best known for its art collection from the Dutch Golden Age and pieces like Vermeer’s Milkmaid and Rembrandt’s Night Watch, Rijksmuseum is definitely a museum you can lose several hours exploring.
+Best known for its art collection from the Dutch Golden Age, including Johannes Vermeer’s “The Milkmaid” and Rembrandt’s “The Night Watch,” Rijksmuseum is somewhere you can easily spend several hours exploring.

 Van Gogh Museum

-Among the city’s many museums, the other major one is the Van Gogh Museum which is dedicated to the famous Dutch painter.
-Inside this art museum you’re able to see works by Vincent van Gogh, as well as his contemporaries from the city.
-Unsurprisingly, it has the largest collection of Van Gogh’s work in the world, with over 200 paintings and over 500 drawings.
+Among the city’s many museums, the other major one is the Van Gogh Museum, dedicated to the famous Dutch painter.
+In this art museum, you can see works by Vincent Van Gogh and his contemporaries from the city.
+Unsurprisingly, it has the largest collection of Van Gogh’s work in the world – over 200 paintings and over 500 drawings.

-A short walk through Amsterdam’s Museum Quarter brings you to the massive Vondelpark.
-After some time indoors at the museums, walking through this beautiful park is a nice change of pace.
+A short walk through the Museum Quarter brings you to the massive Vondelpark.
+After you’ve spent some time indoors at the museums, walking through this beautiful park is a nice change of pace.
 Throughout the park are fountains, statues, and plenty of locals exercising and getting together.

 Albert Cuyp Market

-Markets always offer a nice insight into the local communities that make up a city and that’s exactly why you should visit the Albert Cuyp Market in the De Pijp area.
-This lively street market has a strong multicultural feel to it, with all manner of things being sold.
-Within its 260 stalls you’ll also come across plenty of food for sale, including delicious, freshly made stroopwaffles.
+Markets always offer a nice insight into the local communities that make up a city, which is exactly why you should visit the Albert Cuyp Market in the De Pijp area.
+This lively street market has a strong multicultural feel and sells all manner of things.
+Within its 260 stalls, you’ll come across plenty of food for sale – including fresh stroopwafels, delicious waffle cookies filled with caramel.

-To finish off your day, why not enjoy some “legal” weed at one of Amsterdam’s infamous coffeeshops.
-Not just an ordinary cafe, coffeeshops are stores where you can buy marijuana, joints, and edibles.
-If all you’re after is coffee, then it’s best to look for a koffiehuis, or cafe, instead.
+To finish off your day, why not enjoy some legal weed at one of Amsterdam’s infamous “coffeeshops”?
+Not just ordinary cafes, Amsterdam coffeeshops are stores where you can buy marijuana, joints, and edibles.
+(If all you’re after is coffee, it’s best to look for a “koffiehuis,” or cafe, instead.)
 For recommendations on which coffeeshops to visit in the city, check out our backpacking guide to Amsterdam.

 Recommendation: If you want to take an in-depth look into the world of cannabis in Amsterdam and learn about its legalization and history, consider booking this Cultural Ganja Walking Tour.
 On this tour you’ll discover the coffee shops that sell the highest quality, cheapest ganja, with cultural and historical discoveries.
 You can book this Cultural Ganja Walking Tour here.

-Although you could spend the rest of your 72 hours in Amsterdam continuing to explore the city, making a day trip may be a nice change of scenery.
-There are so many day trips from Amsterdam that are possible, but below are some of the most common ones.
+Although you could spend the rest of your 72 hours in Amsterdam continuing to explore the city, a day trip could be a nice change of scenery.
+There are so many possible day trips from Amsterdam that are possible, but we’ve listed some of the most common ones below.

-But getting about by boat isn’t your only option, there are also footpaths and bicycle trails that will let you appreciate Giethoorn at your own pace.
-You can also take the time to learn about Giethoorn’s history by paying a visit to the Museum Giethoorn ’t Olde Maat Uus, a farm museum just outside the village.
+But a boat isn’t your only option for getting around.
+The various footpaths and bicycle trails let you appreciate Giethoorn at your own pace.
+You can also learn about Giethoorn’s history at the Museum Giethoorn ’t Olde Maat Uus, a farm museum just outside the village.

-Reaching other cities in the Netherlands from Amsterdam is pretty easy, with one of the closest cities being Utrecht.
-But being close by isn’t Utrecht’s only selling point, it’s also a university city with a rich history.
+Reaching other cities in the Netherlands from Amsterdam is pretty easy, with one of the closest being Utrecht.
+But being close by isn’t Utrecht’s only selling point; it’s also a university city with a rich history.

 3. Zaanse Schans

 One of the other most popular short day trips from Amsterdam is the village of Zaanse Schans.
-Not far from Amsterdam in the town of Zaandam, Zaanse Schans is a picture-perfect stereotypical Dutch village brought to life.
-If you were picturing windmills and clogs while planning your trip to the Netherlands, this village is for you.
+Not far from Amsterdam in the town of Zaandam, Zaanse Schans is the stereotypical Dutch village of a postcard brought to life.
+If you’re picturing windmills and clogs while planning your trip to the Netherlands, this village is for you.

-Zaanse Schans was created when a collection of houses and windmills were moved there in the 60s and 70s.
-It now acts as an open-air museum of sorts, showing visitors what life was like in the Netherlands back in the 18th and 19th centuries.
-But it’s not just about admiring this lovely historic scenery, as the past is brought to life there with traditional bakeries, cheese shops, and workshops.
+Zaanse Schans was created when a collection of houses and windmills were moved to Zaandam in the ’60s and ’70s.
+It now acts as an open-air museum of sorts, showing what life was like in the Netherlands back in the 18th and 19th centuries.
+But it’s not just about admiring this lovely historic scenery: The past is brought to life with traditional bakeries, cheese shops, and workshops.

-You’ll also find more typical museums around Zaanse Schans detailing the history of the Zaans region and other parts of traditional Dutch culture.
-The main one is the Zaans Museum which is quite general, while more specific ones include the Zaandam Time Museum and the Bakery Museum.
+You’ll also find more typical museums around Zaanse Schans, detailing the history of the Zaan region and other parts of traditional Dutch culture.
+The main one is the Zaans Museum, which provides a general overview, while more specific ones include the Zaandam Time Museum and the Bakery Museum.

+There you have it – the perfect Amsterdam itinerary.
 You should now understand how much there is to explore and see of Amsterdam in 3 days.
-Spending any less time there is sure to mean you’ll miss out on something great.
-And you don’t want to miss out on seeing why Amsterdam is one of Europe’s best destinations.
+If you spend any less time there, you’re sure to miss out on something great.
+You don’t want to miss out on seeing why Amsterdam is one of Europe’s best destinations.